nifuller/stock-scrape-bot/README.md

 1. clone the project
 2. create a virtual environment
 3. start virtual environment
-4. pip install the following packages:
+4. pip3 install the following packages:
     - scrapy
     - scrapyd
     - scrapyops-scrapy

+**Note:** this will not connect to any of the servers and the crawler will only work locally.

 ## Using the Project
-First activate the virtual enviornment,
+First, activate the virtual enviornment:

-source [name of virtenv]/scripts/activate
+`source [name of virtenv]/scripts/activate`

-Then cd into the spider directory
+Then, cd into the spider directory:

-cd stock_scrapy
+`cd stock_scrapy`

-Finally, run the following script to activate the scrapy bot
+Finally, run the following script to activate the scrapy bot:

-scrapy crawl mostactive
+`scrapy crawl mostactive`

+Once the crawler finishes, an XML file should be outputed.